PrykhodkoBohdan/masina/README.md

    reset
    ```
 12. Alternatively, you can download the precompiled firmware from
-    the [QuadroFleet-Masina repository](https://quadrofleet.com/downloads/firmware/ssc30kq.bin) and flash it to the camera
+    the [QuadroFleet website](https://quadrofleet.com/downloads/firmware/ssc30kq.bin) and flash it to the camera
     using [CH341A](https://de.aliexpress.com/item/1005006530290946.html) and [NeoProgrammer 2.2.0.10](https://quadrofleet.com/downloads/np.zip).
    ```
    Device: GD25Q128x [3.3V]